gpsuscodewith/playbook/docs/partner-selection/envisioning/agenda.md

 ## 4 Session Agenda

-A virtual 4 session agenda is used to cover an Envisioning and Architectural Design Session over 4 virtual half-day sessions.
+A virtual series of four sessions can be run to cover the envisioning and architectural design session.
+It can be used in place of the tradation all-day in-person Envisioning and Architectural Design Sessions.
 The four sessions are:
 * Architecture Review
 * Technical Deep Dives
 * Backlog Review